 The object of a pilgrimage is not rest and relaxation (though that may happen), but rather spiritual growth.
 It often begins with questions: Who am I?
 What is my purpose in life?
 What do I need to hear?
 What can draw me closer to spirit?
 What do I need to heal my wounds?

 Whether you set out alone on a deserted trail, or travel in the company of like-minded souls, pilgrimage is both an outer and inner journey.
 Ordinary trips bring a change in scenery; pilgrimages are meant to trigger renewal and rebirth.
 Travelers exist between worlds and are open to new experiences in ways that don’t happen when we’re in our familiar routines.
 Lives and hearts can be changed as a result of what we encounter on the road.

 I know my own wanderings have helped shape my spiritual life in unexpected ways.
 Over the years, I’ve increasingly found myself drawn to sacred sites on my journeys.
-Places like the healing shrine at Chimayo in New Mexico, the Native American holy mountain of Bear Butte in South Dakota, and the Celtic Christian landmarks in Ireland are just a few of the places that have exerted a powerful pull on my soul.
+Places like the healing shrine at Chimayo in New Mexico, the Native American holy mountain of Bear Butte in South Dakota, and Mexico City’s Shrine to Our Lady of Guadalupe are just a few of the places that have exerted a powerful pull on my soul.
 Something that I saw reflected in the faces of pilgrims at those shrines made me want to deepen my own spiritual journey.